 The accounting “close” process consists of a preliminary close and a final close.
 Preliminary close occurs on the last and next-to-last workday of each month.
 A preliminary tie-out between the income recorded in the general ledger and the month-to-date income reported on the DPR is performed to identify any variances.
 This procedure is an iterative process that is performed following each close day.

 Final close occurs on the 1st through 5th workday of the month.
-All journal entries are input into MSA to record the transactions in the general ledger.
-Correcting entries are made and input into MSA for variances identified during the preliminary close process.
+All journal entries are input into SAP to record the transactions in the general ledger.
+Correcting entries are made and input into SAP for variances identified during the preliminary close process.
 The first close general ledger reports are distributed the following day (11th workday).
 The task of verifying income recorded in the general ledger with income reported on the DPR is performed again.
+[PEC needs something sooner than 11th day, and something earlier & firm at end-of-year]

 The final close general ledger reports for all companies are distributed on the 5th workday.
 A final tie-out of income reported on the DPR to income recorded in the general ledger is performed.
 At this point, variances identified as timing differences between corrections to the general ledger and DPR are accrued for all the financial portfolios (i.e., Foreign Currency and Interest Rate) and the Liquids portfolios (e.g., Liquids, Crude, Resid) and are reversed the following month once the corrections are made.
 If material variances are identified, Reporting is allowed to make a Hyperion entry to correct income for each line of business.
 Hyperion entries do not appear in the general ledger, but rather serve as a temporary fix to correct an error for reporting purposes.
 Hyperion entries reverse the following month.